 on two or more occasions during a year, violated the requirements set out in these Clearing Rules.

+The Clearing House shall discontinue a Clearing Participant’s access to clearing services in any of the following circumstances:

+revocation (cancellation) of the Clearing Participant's banking licence;

+liquidation of the Clearing Participant.

 The Clearing House shall notify the Clearing Participant of suspension/discontinuance or resumption of the Clearing Participant’s access to clearing services no later than the business day next to the business day when the Clearing Participant’s access to clearing services was suspended/discontinued or resumed.

 Emergencies